typelevel/cats/_tut/freemonad.md

 program: KVStore[Int]
 ```

-This looks like a Monadic flow.
+This looks like a monadic flow.
 However, it just builds a recursive
 data structure representing the sequence of operations.
 Here is a
 similar program represented explicitly: